Usha Mittal Institute of Technology

 Usha Mittal Institute of Technology (UMIT) is an engineering college in Mumbai affiliated to SNDT Women's University.
 It was formerly known as the Institute of Technology for Women (ITW).
 The institute is directly managed by the SNDT Women's University and is approved by the All India Council of Technical Education (AICTE) and the University Grants Commission (UGC).

 UMIT has over 800 students and 50 faculty.
 It is the only all-women engineering institute in Mumbai.

 History

 SNDT established the Institute of Technology for Women in 1997.
-The institute offered a four-year bachelor's degree course in Computer Science and Technology, Electronics and Communications and Information Technology.
+The institute offered a four-year bachelor's degree course in Computer Engineering, Computer Science and Technology, Artificial Intelligence, Electronics and Communications Engineering, Data Science and Information Technology.

 After a generous donation from the Lakshmi Niwas Mittal Foundation, the institute was renamed Usha Mittal Institute of Technology.

 Committees

 UMIT has student chapters of a number of organisations: